topspin/topspin-wordpress/readme.txt

 The possibilities are endless.

-This new version of the Official Topspin Wordpress Plugin is a complete rebuild from the ground up, simplified and optimized to make launching an integrated Topspin Wordpress store in minutes.

-This plugin is in active development and more features will be added regularly.
-Please see the Roadmap for more information.
+This new version of the Official Topspin Wordpress Plugin is a complete rebuild from the ground up, simplified and optimized to make launching an integrated Topspin Wordpress store in minutes.  *This plugin is in active development and more features will be added regularly.
+Please see the Roadmap for more information.*

-= PLEASE NOTE =
+= v2.0 USERS PLEASE NOTE =
-This plugin will not upgrade the v2 Topspin Wordpress Plugins as it's completely re-written and must be installed individually / new.
-Please check out the Upgrade Instructions.
+This plugin will not automatically upgrade the v2.0 Topspin Wordpress Plugins - it's completely re-written and must be installed individually / new.
+Please check out the **Upgrade Instructions**.

 = Features =
 * Automatic Store Page creation based on Offer Types and Tags